Non research grants and projects

 There are well defined procedures in relation to the pre and post award administration of research grants and contracts, consultancies and CPD courses.
 The process in relation to other awards has been less clear.
 These are small in number and until now have been dealt with in an ad hoc manner.
 However, some of these can be very large (KTA award for example), and others extremely complex to administer (EC awards in particular) and as such can pose a financial and resource risk to the University if not evaluated thoroughly and administered properly.

-The Finance Office and RDSO have therefore formulated a set of procedures together with a couple of forms to formalise the pre and post award processes.
+The Finance and Procurement Office and RIS have therefore formulated a set of procedures together with a couple of forms to formalise the pre and post award processes.
 The documents consist of:

 A Non-research Grant and Project Contract Form for completion once a proposal has been successful, to pick up on any changes in the award to the original proposal, to ensure legal scrutiny of any non-standard contract and to enable the institutional signatories to safely sign the contract.

 The first question in relation to any proposed grant is whether it can be classified as research.
-The Research Support and Funding team (RSF) within the RDSO should always be consulted in the first instance to establish whether it can be treated as research.
+The Pre-Award team within the RIS should always be consulted in the first instance to establish whether it can be treated as research.

 If it is research, then a RS1 form should be completed.
-If the RSF deem it not to be research, then the NRP-Proposal form should be completed with the support of the Finance Office.
-Contacts within Finance for this purpose are Dave Nicholson and Emma Hoar, to whom the completed form should be returned.
-If you are planning to submit a proposal against a deadline, please make sure that you have the approval of your HoD and have contacted the Finance Office at least 3 weeks before the deadline.
+If the Pre-Award team deem it not to be research, then the NRP-Proposal form should be completed with the support of the Finance and Procurement Office.
+Contacts within Finance and Procurement Office for this purpose are the Deputy Director of Finance and Assistant Accountant to whom the completed form should be returned.
+If you are planning to submit a proposal against a deadline, please make sure that you have the approval of your HoD and have contacted the Finance and Procurement Office at least 3 weeks before the deadline.